anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 {{coap-breakout}} shows an example CoAP header, assuming a 16-byte extended token, with the resulting overhead of 28 bytes.

-When the join proxy receives a UDP message from a Pledge, it encodes the Pledges link-local IP address, interface and UDP (source) port of the packet into the extended token.
+When the Join Proxy receives a UDP message from a Pledge, it encodes the Pledges link-local IP address, interface and UDP (source) port of the packet into the extended token.
 The result is sent to the Registrar from a fixed source UDP port.

 As described in {{RFC7252, Section 5.3.1}}, when the Registrar sends packets for the Pledge, it MUST return the token field unchanged.
-This allows the join proxy to decode the saved pledge state, and reconstruct the Pledges link-local IP address, interace and UDP (destination) port for the return packet.
+This allows the Join Proxy to decode the saved pledge state, and reconstruct the Pledges link-local IP address, interace and UDP (destination) port for the return packet.
-{{fig-stateless}} shows this per-packet mapping on the join proxy.
+{{fig-stateless}} shows this per-packet mapping on the Join Proxy.

 The Registrar transiently stores the extended token field information in case it needs to generate additional messages as a result of DTLS processing.